pa-ulander/yaghvc/README.md

 A Laravel-based GitHub profile visitor counter and github repository visitor counter that generates customizable SVG badges to display on your GitHub profile or in a repository's README.

-Made only for fun and to try out new latest laravel and testing features.
-I just wanted to have a visitorcounter on my github profile.
+Made only for fun and to try out new latest Laravel and testing utilities, like PEST & Dusk.

 ## Usage